JosefNemec/Playnite/doc/tutorials/extensions/plugins.md

 Plugins can be written in any .NET Framework compatible languages, this includes C#, VB.NET, F# and others, targeting .NET Framework 4.6.

-Plugins use the same Playnite API as [scripts](../scripts/scripting.md).
-All available interfaces and classes are exactly the same as is their use.
-For those reasons this plugin documentation mainly focuses on how to compile plugins and other differences compared to scripting.
-For specific API use cases see [scripts](../scripts/scripting.md) documentation sections.

 Plugin types
 ---------------------

 There are currently two types of plugins:

 - `Generic plugins` Generic plugins offer same extensibility as scripts.
-You can add new entries to main menu or react to various [game events](../scripts/scriptingEvents.md).
+You can add new entries to main menu or react to various [game events](events.md).

 - `Library plugins`: Add ability to import games automatically as well as methods for metadata download for those games.